Jai1122/spring-reactive-web/READ-ME.md

 HOVERFLY:
 	-  Provides an easy way of creating real API stubs/simulations.

+SPRING CLOUD GATEWAY:
+	- Used in place of zuul
+	- reactive in nature and runs on Netty

 @EnableR2dbcRepositories - Annotation to activate reactive relational repositories using R2DBC.